fabric/fabric/docs/index.rst

 to prevent any large gaps in functionality between the latest stable release and the development version.

-However, if you want to live on the edge, you can pull down the latest source code from our Git repository, or fork us on Github.
+However, if you want to live on the edge, you can pull down the source code from our Git repository, or fork us on Github.
 The :doc:`installation` page has details for how to access the source code.

 Development